ChrisTheEngineer/The_Feeling_of_Sound/README.md

 # The Feeling of Sound
 Development of a device that amplifies the experience of listening to music using haptic technologies.

+Un4seen BASS library - used for audio information

 #Project Description
 Project originally created using Visual Studio 2015 RC on Windows 8.1